-If you suffer from gluten intolerance, replace the whole wheat flour with the same amount of cornstarch or fine rice flour.
+If you suffer from gluten intolerance, replace the whole wheat soft flour with the same amount of cornstarch or fine rice flour.

 Don't worry if the dough seems too liquid.
 It will thicken during cooking.